xmppo/xmpp-php/README.md

 fetching a message may delete one server response.
 If you get in one batch both roster and message, it will be added to the buffer.
 Calling back the response will get either roster or message, not both.
 And then buffer will be flushed.
 This is something that needs thinking.
+- **structure of XmppClient** - in order to enable the `$client->stanza->method` I need to instantiate all stanzas within the class.
+I feel as this could be simplified.